 Tin Cup

 Tin Cup is a 1996 American romantic comedy and sports film co-written and directed by Ron Shelton, and starring Kevin Costner and Rene Russo with Cheech Marin and Don Johnson in major supporting roles.
-The film received generally positive reviews and was a moderate box office success, grossing $75.8 million against its $45 million budget.
+The film received generally positive reviews from critics and performed moderately at the box office, grossing $75.8 million against its $45 million budget.
 Costner received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

 Plot